beardedspice/BS-Strategies/README.md

 ## Usage

 This folder contains unsupported strategies in form of a `bsstrategy` files.
-Download the desirable file and import it into BeardedSpice.
+Download the desirable file or all repository (through `Clone or download` green button), and import what you want into BeardedSpice.

 File type `bsstrategy` can be imported to BeadredSpice by double click on it, simply.